whyrsm/BelajarShafa/RAILWAY_DEPLOYMENT.md

 - Ensure your database allows connections from Railway

 ### Build Failures

+#### "npm ci" Error / "process did not complete successfully: exit code: 1"
+This error occurs when Railway tries to use `npm ci` which requires a `package-lock.json` file or has issues with workspace structures.

+**Solutions:**
+1. **CRITICAL: Set Root Directory correctly**
+   - Go to your Railway service settings
+   - Under "Settings" → "Root Directory", set it to `server` (for backend) or `client` (for frontend)
+   - This ensures Railway builds from the correct directory, not the monorepo root

+2. **Use Dockerfile instead of Nixpacks:**
+   - If the error persists, Railway will automatically detect and use the `Dockerfile` in the server directory
+   - The Dockerfile explicitly uses `npm install` instead of `npm ci`

+3. **Manual Build Command Override:**
+   - In Railway service settings, go to "Settings" → "Build & Deploy"
+   - Override the build command with: `npm install --legacy-peer-deps && npx prisma generate && npm run build`
+   - This bypasses the default `npm ci` behavior

+4. **Check Build Logs:**
-- Check Railway build logs
+   - Look at the full error message in Railway build logs
    - Ensure all dependencies are in `package.json`
    - Verify Node.js version compatibility

 ## Manual Build Commands (if needed)

 If Railway doesn't detect the configuration automatically, you can set these manually:

 ### Server
-- **Build Command**: `npm install && npx prisma generate && npm run build`
+- **Build Command**: `npm install --legacy-peer-deps && npx prisma generate && npm run build`
 - **Start Command**: `npx prisma migrate deploy && npm run start:prod`
+- **Alternative**: Use the provided `Dockerfile` by setting builder to "Dockerfile" in Railway settings

 ### Client
 - **Build Command**: `npm install && npm run build`